-RESEARCH SCHOLAR TRACK (CAREER TRACK/NON-TENURE ELIGIBLE)
+C. CRITERIA FOR APPOINTMENT AND PROMOTION: RESEARCH SCHOLAR TRACK (CAREER TRACK/NON-TENURE ELIGIBLE)

-This faculty track has been developed to recognize those faculty members, whose primary contribution is to the research mission of the College of Medicine-Phoenix.
+This faculty track has been developed to recognize those faculty members whose primary contribution is to the research mission of the College of Medicine - Tucson.
 Research Scholar Track faculty must have demonstrated potential for or achieved independence and excellence in the initiation, direction and completion of research projects.
 In addition, Research Scholar Track faculty may have administrative and/or teaching roles, and are expected to demonstrate mentorship in the context of research.
 Faculty on this track are typically employed at the University of Arizona.
 Faculty members who are not UA employees can qualify for this track at the discretion of their Department Head and departmental appointment, promotion and tenure committee if they meet all criteria for appointment and make a substantial and essential contribution which is critical to the mission of the College.
 A change in employment status or effort in service to the College requires review of title.

-1. Instructor, Research Scholar Track
+1. Appointment as Instructor on the Research Scholar Track